Blockade of Germany (1939–1945): Contraband control

-The day after the declaration, the British Admiralty announced that all merchant vessels were now liable to examination by the naval Contraband Control Service and by the French Blockade Ministry, which put its ships under British command.
-Because of the terrible suffering and starvation caused by the original use of the strategy, a formal declaration of blockade was deliberately not made, but the communiqué listed the types of contraband of war that was liable for confiscation if carried.
+The day after the declaration of war, the British Admiralty announced that all merchant vessels were now liable to examination by the naval Contraband Control Service and by the French Blockade Ministry, which put its ships under British command.
+Because of the terrible suffering and starvation caused by the original use of the blockade strategy, the British deliberately made no formal declaration of blockade, but the communiqué listed the types of contraband of war that was liable for confiscation if found.
 It included all kinds of foodstuffs, animal feed, forage, and clothing, and articles and materials used in their production.
 This was known as Conditional Contraband of War.
 In addition, there was Absolute Contraband, which constituted: